hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 error: timed out waiting for the condition
 ```

-To establish the required connection, you need to modify the Pod manifest to include **labels** that align with the **selectors** specified in the Service manifest.
+To establish the required connection, we need to modify the Pod manifest to include **labels** that align with the **selectors** specified in the Service manifest.

 1. Deleted the existing Pod to start fresh `kubectl delete pod nginx-pod`
 2. Updated the YAML manifest file of the pod `nginx-pod.yaml` with the necessary changes (added labels)